Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 5 - Cycle to Flåm across the Hardangervidda mountain plateau then downhill through the valley.

-After breakfast you will pick up your bicycle at Finse and start the cycling trip along the railway construction road (Rallarvegen) to Myrdal and on to Flåm.
+After breakfast, you will pick up your bicycle at Finse and start the cycling trip along the railway construction road (Rallarvegen) to Myrdal and on to Flåm.
 The trip follows a well-maintained gravel road through the Hardangervidda.
 Take your time to enjoy the fabulous scenery, and if you are lucky you might even spot wild reindeer in the area.
 You will pass by the Fagervatn Lake, which is the highest point of Rallarvegen at 1310m.
 In the summertime, a café is run in the Fagernut Dwelling, where you can buy freshly made waffles and coffee.
+Your luggage will be transferred down to Flåm and will be waiting for you at the hotel.

 The terrain is reasonably flat with some up and down between Finse and Myrdal (38km).
 Then at Myrdal you will take off towards Flåm and follow the very steep downhill switchback path to the bottom of the Flåm Valley.
 These last 20km from Myrdal to Flåm offer stunning views down the valley following the Flåm Railway.
 Doing the trip by bike allows you to plan a leisurely trip with lots of photo opportunities that those travelling by train will miss.